 Please note: Interview spaces vary - some are set up like typical classrooms while others are conference rooms with one large table.
 All spaces will have chart paper, dry erase board, or chalkboard and internet access with projection capabilities.
-For virtual assessments, applicants will have the ability to share their screens with others during the lesson.

 2. Discussion Group